How to Measure, Choose and Hang Extra-Long Curtain Rods

 Use a steel tape measure to precisely determine the width of your windows.
 You can measure from frame to frame or casing to casing, depending on the style of your window.

-After you jot down your window’s measurements, add 20% or six inches (whichever is most suitable for the room) to account for stackback.
+Jot down your window’s measurements, then add 20% or six inches (whichever is most suitable for the room) to account for curtain stack back.

 Extra-Long Curtain Rod Sizes

 Do you know the difference between a standard rod and an extra-long curtain rod?